 Take a hayrack ride to the pumpkin patch and choose your magical pumpkin for the season.
 Your kids will want to jump on the jumping pillow and your whole family will want to tackle the Iowa corn maze.
 Of course, there is also a petting zoo and ever-popular corn pool.

 Enjoy a meal at Uncle Bill’s Feed Bag Restaurant before you leave for the day.
-There are also candy apples and delectible donuts to be had.
-Uncle Bill’s Farm is open friday through Sunday in the month of October.
+There are also candy apples and delectable donuts to be had.
+Uncle Bill’s Farm is open Friday through Sunday starting October 6th – October 29th, 2023.

 Colony Acres in North Liberty, Iowa

 Colony Acres is rich in family tradition.
 Located near Cedar Rapids and Iowa City, this pumpkin patch is very popular with families that live in Southeast Iowa.

 A new 100’ double tube slide is sure to win families over this season.
 Grain bin basketball, a low zipline, corn maze, and a corn cannon will keep you and your family occupied for hours.
 You will also want to pick your favorite pumpkin to take home with you.
 The 2023 season runs September 16th – October 31st on Wednesdays through Sundays.

 Purchase your tickets ahead of time to save time at the gate.
 For nine nights only, you can participate in a flashlight maze.
 Stroll through the corn maze in the dark with a flashlight for a memorable night on the farm.

 As you can tell, Iowa pumpkin patches are all destinations in themselves.
 They offer more than pumpkins, making them a memorable place to explore this fall.

 Sara Broers is an Iowa-based writer and the woman behind TravelwithSara.com where she shares her passion for her home state and anywhere a plane, car, train, or boat will take her.